mmicire/ETP-Redux/README.md

 1. Gently **remove the paper from the binding** and run the pages through your printer.
 2. **Rebind the notebook**—you can use pliers or a gentle hand.
 3. **Secure the binding** by weaving the wire with **dental floss**.
 This will keep the notebook from unwinding.

 ---

-## Why This Matters

-In a world of constant digital interruptions, **writing things down with a pen on paper** is powerful.
-This analog inbox lets you stay mentally present in meetings and conversations, while still capturing everything you need to process later.

-It’s light, flexible, and quiet—letting you engage more like a human and less like a machine.

----